 We’re American’s, so it was necessary that we have a Visa to go to Cambodia.
-You can apply for an E-Visas at least 2 weeks prior to leaving.
+You can apply for a Cambodia E-Visa at least 2 weeks prior to leaving.
 This allows ample time for processing.
 Upon arrival, customs is very fast and easy, just present your printed E-Visa information.
 The cost is $30USD/pp

 Where To Stay In Siem Reap: